Dominick Dunne: Early life

-Dunne was born in 1925 in Hartford, Connecticut, the second of six children of Richard Edwin Dunne, a hospital chief of staff and a heart surgeon, and Dorothy Frances (née Burns).
+Dunne was born in 1925 into an affluent Irish Catholic family in Hartford, Connecticut, the second of six children of Richard Edwin Dunne, a hospital chief of staff and a heart surgeon, and Dorothy Frances (née Burns).
 His maternal grandfather, Dominick Francis Burns (1857–1940), was a successful grocer, who, in 1919, co-founded the Park Street Trust Company, a neighborhood savings bank.
 Although his Irish Catholic family was affluent, Dunne recalled feeling like an outsider in the predominantly WASP West Hartford suburb where he grew up.

 As a boy, Dunne was known as Nicky.
 He attended the Kingswood School and the Canterbury School in New Milford, Connecticut, but was drafted into the Army during his senior year of high school.
 Dunne served in World War II and received the Bronze Star for heroism during the Battle of Metz.
 After the war, he attended Williams College, from which he graduated in 1949.

 Dunne was the older brother of writer John Gregory Dunne (1932–2003), a screenwriter and a critic who married the writer Joan Didion.
 The brothers wrote a column for The Saturday Evening Post and they also collaborated on the production of The Panic in Needle Park.
 Didion and John Gregory Dunne wrote the screenplay, while Dominick Dunne produced the film (which featured Al Pacino in his first leading role).